-Chris Coleman is entering his sixth season with the NC State track and field team.
-Coleman, a former NCAA Division II All-American at St. Augustine's College and a member of the Division II Hall of Fame, coaches the Wolfpack's long, triple and high jumpers.
+Chris Coleman is entering his eighth season with the NC State track and field team.
+Coleman, a former NCAA Division II All-American at St. Augustine's College and a member of the Division II Hall of Fame, coaches the Wolfpack's sprinters, jumpers and hurdlers.

-The 2012 season saw Coleman produce a NCAA East Regional qualifier in Karimah Shepherd, who earned a bid to the competition in both the long jump and triple jump.
-Shepherd, who also qualified for the NCAA East Regional in 2011, earned All-ACC accolades after finishing third in the long jump at the 2011-12 ACC Indoor Championships.
+The 2012 season saw Coleman help Shepherd, who qualified for the 2011 NCAA East Regional, earn All-ACC accolades after finishing third in the long jump at the 2012 ACC Indoor Championships.